Fabless manufacturing

 Fabless manufacturing is the design and sale of hardware devices and semiconductor chips while outsourcing their fabrication (or fab) to a specialized manufacturer called a semiconductor foundry.
-These foundries are typically, but not exclusively, located in the United States, China, and Taiwan.
+These foundries are typically, but not exclusively, located in the United States, mainland China, and Taiwan.
 Fabless companies can benefit from lower capital costs while concentrating their research and development resources on the end market.
 Some fabless companies and pure play foundries (like TSMC) may offer integrated-circuit design services to third parties.

 History

 Prior to the 1980s, the semiconductor industry was vertically integrated.
 Semiconductor companies owned and operated their own silicon-wafer fabrication facilities and developed their own process technology for manufacturing their chips.
 These companies also carried out the assembly and testing of their own chips.